Leomendoza13/histopatho_chowder/docs/report.md

 ### Objectives

-The objectives of this repo is to train CHOWDER and to produce predictions.
+The objectives of this repo is to train CHOWDER and produce predictions of the provided data features.

 ### Python Setup